 The walk begins from the parking lot for the viewpoint of the famous Glencoe Three Sisters.
 The path leads off to the left where you’ll descend down a metal staircase and across a bridge over the river Coe.

-The ascent out of the gorge is on a rocky staircase with a rope along the wall to help you on the way up before emerging out through a wooden gate.
+The ascent out of the gorge is on a rocky staircase.
+A rope has been secured along the wall to help you on the way up before emerging out through a wooden gate.
 This is probably the trickiest part of the walk, and although it continues uphill it’s smooth and easy going from here.

-We stopped at a scenic spot by a waterfall to relax by dipping our feet in the water and refilling up our water bottles.
+We stopped at a scenic spot by a waterfall to relax.
+We dipped our feet in the water and refilled up our water bottles in the River Coe.
 The weather was hot but the temperature was thankfully offset by the river breeze and shade from the trees.

 The most thrilling part came when we had to carefully navigate ourselves across five or six stepping stones to reach the other side of the River Coe.